shreyaithape2003/Forage-Tata/README.md

 # Forage-Tata
 This project elucidates insights into Tata's Online Retail Store.
 Employing Power BI, a robust data visualization tool, I crafted an interactive dashboard.
 The objective was to forecast product trends strategically, contributing to the sustained growth of the business.

+### Data Resources:
+The primary dataset used for this analysis is the "Online Retail Store" dataset provided by Tata Group.

+### Tools used:
+Excel - Data Cleaning
+Power BI - Creating Reports

-Steps to perform the project correctly are as follows:
+### Steps to perform the project correctly are as follows:

 **1)Business Question Analysis:**
 Thoroughly comprehend the business questions to align the project objectives with organizational goals.